goasana/config/README.md

 The reader makes use of Encoders to decode changesets into `map[string]interface{}` then merge them into a single changeset.
 It looks at the Format field to determine the Encoder.
-The changeset is then represented as a set of `Values` with the ability to retrive Go types and fallback where values cannot be loaded.
+The changeset is then represented as a set of `Values` with the ability to retrieve Go types and fallback where values cannot be loaded.

 ```go